-Incremental energy and carbon savings have been achieved through painstaking attention to the operating efficiency of processes and plant, aided by digitalisation.
+Incremental energy and carbon savings have been achieved through painstaking attention to the operating efficiency of processes and plant, aided by digitalization.

-And major steps to decarbonisation have been achieved through the systems approach to water resource management.
+And major steps to decarbonization have been achieved through the systems approach to water resource management.

 New farming and land management practices, and the water providers’ use of nature-based solutions, are reducing the amount of treatment needed to bring raw water up to potable standard.
 Meanwhile, water and environmental regulators permit flexible wastewater discharge standards, based on the quality of the receiving water body and its ecological health.